cyberkiko/cyberkiko.github.io/resume.md

 ------

-I’m a web developer with more than 7 years of experience across a range of web development, product development, and digital marketing.
+I’m a senior software engineer of experience across a range of web development, product development, and digital marketing.
 I will demonstrate initiative and passion for pursuing an excellent product delivery.
 Also, I’m a team player and love challenging projects.

 ------

 ## Experience

+**BOALT - Interactive Business** *Lead Software Engineer, Full-Stack* - Miami, Florida - __April 2017 to present__
+After being a contractor to Boalt for releasing the LiveAnswer product, joined the Boalt team to work as Lead Engineer in new products.
+Also as a supervisor of other engineers for the maintenance and developing of other tools.

+**LiveAnswer, Inc** *Senior Application Engineer* - Miami, Florida - __August 2016 to March 2017__
+LiveAnswer is reinventing the help desk into a multi-channel intelligent conversation by providing businesses around the world with a unified communication platform that seamlessly integrates phone, email, SMS, chat and social media into one simple Inbox.

+I work directly in the LiveAnswer engineering team to create and find solutions within the current/future product requirements.
+Main responsibilities include the development and maintenance of the application, focused on the backend and the core app.

-**Nobox** *Senior Web Developer* - Miami, Florida - __June 2011 to present__
+**Nobox** *Senior Web Developer* - Miami, Florida - __June 2011 to July 2016__

 Nobox is an award-winning full-service digital marketing agency based in Miami.
 With solutions backed by a multi-disciplinary team.
 I grew in this company from web developer and just a coder to a senior developer.
 I had the opportunity to lead projects and bring ideas, solutions to create a world class product.